KarelZe/thesis/references/obsidian/📑notes/👨‍🍳Train-Test-split notes.md

 **Our split:**
 - We perform a *static* split into three disjoint sets. (aka holdout method)
 - We use a 60-20-20 split and assign dates to be either in one set to simplify evaluation.
-How does the rounding to the next day work? test set should be long enough to allow a meaningful comparsion against Grauer
+How does the rounding to the next day work? test set should be long enough to allow a meaningful comparison against Grauer
 - dates:
 ```python
 train = df[df.QUOTE_DATETIME.between("2005-05-02 00:00:01", "2013-10-24 23:59:00")]